-NOTE: THIS REGULATION IS UNDERGOING REVIEW AS UNF IS CURRENTLY UNABLE TO CONDUCT LEVEL II SCREENINGS FOR ALL TYPES OF BACKGROUND CHECKS DESCRIBED IN THIS REGULATION.
+NOTE: THIS REGULATION IS UNDERGOING REVIEW AS UNF IS CURRENTLY UNABLE TO CONDUCT LEVEL II SCREENINGS FOR ALL TYPES OF BACKGROUND CHECKS DESCRIBED IN THIS REGULATION (7.b.-j.).
 UNF WILL BE PERFORMING ALTERNATIVE BACKGROUND SCREENINGS UNTIL FURTHER NOTICE.

 I. OBJECTIVE & PURPOSE

-In support of the University’s effort to maintain and foster safety and security of students, faculty, and staff, the University requires pre-employment Level 2 criminal background checks, pursuant to the procedure in section 435.04, Florida Statutes.
-This includes fingerprinting, through a vendor selected by the University, for all prospective faculty and staff including student employees who are hired to perform positions designated as a Position of Trust.
+In support of the University’s effort to maintain and foster safety and security of students, faculty, and staff, the University requires pre-employment background checks, pursuant to the procedure in section 435, Florida Statutes.
+This may include fingerprinting, through a vendor selected by the University, for all prospective faculty and staff including student employees who are hired to perform positions designated as a Position of Trust.
 In some unique cases volunteers may be required to undergo a successful background check before being permitted to perform services on behalf of the University.
-Additionally, any current employee who occupies a Position of Trust as defined in this regulation, will be required to successfully undergo a Level 2 background check as a condition of continued employment in such a position.
+Additionally, any current employee who occupies a Position of Trust as defined in this regulation, will be required to successfully undergo a Level 2 background check every five years as a condition of continued employment in such a position.

 II.
 STATEMENT OF REGULATION

 1. Background Check.
 The University may collect background information, including credit information for specified positions, on applicants and employees consistent with the Fair Credit Reporting Act (FCRA).
 Background checks may include criminal records (County and State Criminal Felony and Misdemeanor, National Criminal Database, Federal Criminal), national sex offender registry check, social security, name, and prior employment verification.
 Positions that require operation of a motor vehicle may include a driver’s license/motor vehicle record check.